All course participants may receive a downloadable digital badge (shown below) that can be added to email signatures, LinkedIn profiles, and more.

 Introduction to Implementation Research: Designing & Evaluating Interventions is an online course that outlines the suite of qualitative, quantitative, and mixed research methods that address the facilitators and barriers to the translation of evidence into practice in healthcare, i.e., the field of implementation research.
 Designed as an introduction to the theory and methods of implementation research, participants will have the opportunity to gain experience designing and developing a study to evaluate a healthcare implementation research question using clinical examples with a U.S.-centric focus.

-Online course work and assignments averaging 2-3 hours per week over 8 weeks
+Online course work and assignments averaging two to three hours per week over eight weeks.

 Investigators who want to understand and apply implementation research (IR) methods to their research.